vinkrish/vinkrish.github.io/content/blog/markdown/automate.md

 date: '2019-01-27'
 ---

-Every time I create new blog these are the steps involved.
+Every time I create new blog these are the steps involved. (until I realised easy way - see below for update)
 - gatsby build
 - Remove content of Github Pages repo and push the commit, this ensures unused files are removed.
 - Copy content of public folder from source repo to GitHub Pages repo, push the commit.